Skip main navigation

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

-The statutes further provide that "each broker is responsible for the acts of any brokers, salesperson or time-share salesperson employed by the broker." (s.452.12(3), Wis.
-Stats.)
+By law each broker is responsible for the acts of any salesperson employed by them.

 • Provide operating procedures for all documents relating to transactions; and

-These requirements demonstrate the right to control the details of the work, the key test of an employment relationship.
-Since the broker is responsible for the acts of the salesperson, the employer/employee relationship is clearly established.
+These requirements give the right to control the details of the work.
+Since the broker is responsible for the acts of the salesperson, the employer/employee relationship is established.

 Therefore, real estate salespersons licensed to work for licensed brokers are employees of the broker under the Wisconsin Worker's Compensation Act.